AzielLans/jekyll-theme-unity/_posts/2023-01-25-Creating-a-new-post.md

 ---
 layout: post
 site-title: Creating a new post
-author: Involts
 ---

-This post shows how to create a new post on the `Fica` Theme.
+This post shows how to create a new post on the `Unity` Theme.
 Even if you have previous experience with Jekyll, this article is worth reading, because many features require specific variables to be set.

 # Creating a File and Naming a post